Summer, Fort Kinnaird – ‘friends and connections'

 But it’s all about mindset.

-I started going to a meditation class that has changed my mindset into one which can keep itself positive.
+I started going to a Buddhist meditation class that has changed my mindset into one which can keep itself positive.
 I’m not a Buddhist, because there are tenets that I can't accept, but it has been transformational for me.
 It has a spiritual element, but it’s also about implementing what you meditate on.
 It’s gold dust.”

 Darragh, Forth View Crescent, Danderhall – ‘a thousand new experiences’